hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 It can remember the counts, and this resets for each api operation

 # Action run order (priority)
+Actions can be both filter and action change.

 * Actions that respond to the same event can be given an optional run order, and the actions are run from the lowest to the highest
 * Once the first action approves an event, the others are not called